moonsugar33/sunbird_scanner/README.md

 ## Features

 - Uses a loader script to support multiple tables
-- Load links direct from table, using Supabase API
+- Loads links directly from tables, using Supabase API
 - Performant and fast
 - Cross-platform